 - Overactive bladder (OAB) – main cause of urgency leakage; see OAB section

 - Female gender

 - Chronic coughing (COPD, asthma, chronic bronchitis)

-The first step is to schedule an appointment with your Urologist.
+The first step is to schedule an appointment with Urology Specialists of Oregon.
 Your first visit will involve a history and physical exam, with a review of your current bladder habits.
 We will see if you are emptying the bladder, if you can demonstrate leakage of urine (cough and strain), and see if you can perform a Kegel exercise.
 If you have had prior surgery for incontinence, it is important to discuss this and review prior surgery notes (if possible).

 For most women, initial treatment will be based on the evaluation from your first visit.
 However, there are some of patients who may require more testing based on their symptoms or examination.
 Radiological studies (X-ray/CT scans), urodynamics (bladder testing studies) or cystoscopy (looking inside the bladder) may be necessary.

 Treatment options for Stress Incontinence (SUI) in Bend, OR:

 - Kegels (pelvic floor exercises)